spacetelescope/webbpsf/docs/jwst.rst

 LRS Spectroscopy
 ----------------

-webbpsf includes models for the LRS slit and the subsequent pupil stop on the grism in the wheels.
+WebbPSF includes models for the LRS slit and the subsequent pupil stop on the grism in the wheels.
 Users should select ``miri.image_mask = "LRS slit"`` and ``miri.pupil_mask = 'P750L LRS grating'``.
 That said, the LRS simulations have not been extensively tested yet;
 feedback is appreciated about any issues encountered.